Ketchum, Oklahoma

 Ketchum is a town in Craig and Mayes counties, Oklahoma, United States.
-The population was 442 at the 2010 census, a 27 percent gain from 286 at the 2000 census.
+The population was 471 at the 2020 census, up from 442 in 2010.

 History

-Ketchum was named for a prominent member of the Delaware tribe and Methodist minister named James Ketchum who helped found the town in 1899.
+The town was named for James Ketchum, a prominent member of the Delaware tribe and Methodist minister who helped found the town in 1899.
 Ketchum was originally located in northeastern Mayes County, on the bank of the Grand River (Neosho River).
 It was relocated to southeastern Craig County around 1912 when the Kansas, Oklahoma, and Gulf Railroad (KO&G) was being constructed from southeastern Kansas to Texas.
 The original townsite sat in an area that was later filled in by the creation of Grand Lake o' the Cherokees.

 The economy of Ketchum was based on agriculture until Pensacola Dam was built in 1937-1939, creating Grand Lake.
 Since then, the local economy has largely been dominated by tourism and other businesses related to the lake.

-Construction is currently underway to upgrade the town's airport which was formerly known as the Craig County South Grand Lake Airport.
+Construction is currently underway to upgrade the town's airport, which was formerly known as the Craig County South Grand Lake Airport.
 A group of private investors is funding the new airport which includes paving the former grass runway.
 When the new airport is completed it will be a full service regional airport and will be named the South Grand Lake Regional Airport.